Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Introduction

-ANCOM and ALDEx2 fall into the larger category of ``differential abundance'' methods, which include LEfSe, DESeq2, edgeR, metagenomeSeq, IFAA, and corncob \citep{segata2011metagenomic, love2014moderated, robinson2010edger, paulson2013metagenomeseq, li2021ifaa, martin2020modeling}, as well as many others (see \citet{nearing2022microbiome} for a recent empirical comparison).
-DESeq2 and edgeR were originally developed for RNAseq data and attempt to address excess-Poisson dispersion via a negative binomial likelihood \citep{love2014moderated, robinson2010edger}.
+We introduce a method for estimation and inference on ratios of means of a nonnegative multivariate outcome observed only up to unknown sample-specific and category-specific perturbations (Figure \ref{fig:overview}).
+To our knowledge, this problem has not been studied in the statistical literature.
+Unknown perturbations are addressed by microbiome data analysts via a range of regression models that typically rely on log-based transformations.
+These include ANCOM-BC2, which delineates zero-valued outcomes into ``structural'' and non-structural zeroes prior to transformation and modeling \citep{lin2024multigroup}; and ALDEx2, which employs a Bayesian approach to impute nonzero values before transformation \citep{fernandes2014unifying}.
+ANCOM-BC2 and ALDEx2 fall into the larger category of ``differential abundance'' methods, which include DESeq2, edgeR, metagenomeSeq, IFAA, and corncob, as well as many others (see \citet{nearing2022microbiome} for an empirical comparison).
+DESeq2 and edgeR were originally developed for RNAseq data and address excess-Poisson dispersion via a negative binomial likelihood \citep{love2014moderated, robinson2010edger}.
 By contrast, metagenomeSeq was developed specifically for microbiome analysis and employs a zero-inflated Gaussian model motivated by the high degree of sparsity in microbiome datasets \citep{paulson2013metagenomeseq}.
-LEfSe, also developed for microbiome analysis, attempts to identify ``metagenomic biomarkers'' via a Kruskal-Wallis test followed by Wilcoxon tests on normalized sequencing data \citep{segata2011metagenomic}, and IFAA fits a log-linear zero-inflated Gaussian model by identifying a reference taxon whose abundance is conditionally independent of covariates \citep{li2021ifaa}.
-Corncob \citep{martin2020modeling} models both taxon relative abundances and dispersion of relative abundances via a beta-binomial model with logit link functions.
-We note that although the regression models above are all referred to as differential abundance methods \citep{nearing2022microbiome}, they do not target a common estimand and hence do not produce strictly comparable inference.
-Furthermore, most of these methods target estimands defined in terms of microbial proportions, while our approach targets an estimand defined on the total microbial abundance scale (e.g., taxon-specific cell counts, DNA concentration, or copy number).
+IFAA fits a log-linear zero-inflated Gaussian model by identifying a reference taxon whose abundance is conditionally independent of covariates \citep{li2021ifaa}, and corncob \citep{martin2020modeling} models both taxon relative abundances and dispersion of relative abundances via a beta-binomial model.
+Although the regression models above are all considered to be differential abundance methods \citep{nearing2022microbiome}, they do not target a common estimand and hence do not produce strictly comparable inference.